mudnug/note-navigator/readme4dev.md

 *   Publish the release.

 > You can simplify the version bump process by running `npm version patch`, `npm version minor` or `npm version major` after updating `minAppVersion` manually in `manifest.json`.
 The command will bump version in `manifest.json` and `package.json`, and add the entry for the new version to `versions.json`
+> Then add a tag so the github workflow will deploy a release

 ### Adding your plugin to the community plugin list